 Okay, that’s not me, but trust me, you’d rather be looking at him than me today!

 Bottom line on the new Heart2Heart infant insert: it’s definitely an improvement on the old one.
 I can recommend it if you are only wanting to own one carrier throughout your child’s lifetime.
-But having experience other buckle carriers that are designed especially for infants, I prefer the Pikkolo or the Beco baby carriers for the infant stage.
+But having experience other buckle carriers that are designed especially for infants, I prefer the Pikkolo or the Beco Gemini baby carriers for the infant stage.
 Or better yet, a pouch or a ring sling for that cuddle newborn age.
-A pouch or ring sling make a great companion to the ERGO, as they are super easy on/off and can be used for years as hip carriers even when baby grows out of the cradle carry.
+A ring sling make a great companion to the ERGO, as they are super easy on/off and can be used for years as hip carriers even when baby grows out of the cradle carry.

 Was this helpful?
 Let me know in the comments, or ask other questions and I’ll try to answer them!